abubakerx1da49/netdrain/README.md

 ## 🚀 Installation & Setup

 ### 🐧 Linux & 🍎 macOS (Recommended)
 The fastest way to install NetDrain is via the **Cloud One-Liner**.
+This script automatically detects **pipx** for a professional installation or falls back to a standalone environment.

 ```bash
 curl -sSL https://raw.githubusercontent.com/abubakerx1da49/netdrain/main/install.sh | bash